What we do

 Our Approach

 LEAD offers an alternative to arrest by providing intensive, low-barrier case management for people who commit or are at high risk of committing law violations related to mental illness, substance use, or chronic poverty.
-LEAD seeks to increase equity and reduce harm within communities by reorienting the systems that shape health and safety.
+We seek to increase equity and reduce harm within communities by reorienting the systems that shape health and safety.

 As a collective impact initiative, LEAD’s system of shared governance relies on the active input, expertise, and perspectives of a wide array of community representatives, organizations, and agencies.
 Together, we are building new pathways to health, safety, and equity in our community.Learn MorePress & Resources